OpenAssistantGPT/chatbot-sdk/README.md

 ## Contributing

 Contributions to the OpenAssistantGPT SDK are welcome and highly appreciated.
-However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/OpenAssistantGPT/OpenAssistantGPT-SDK/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to Vercel AI SDK.
+However, before you jump right into it, we would like you to review our [Contribution Guidelines](https://github.com/OpenAssistantGPT/OpenAssistantGPT-SDK/blob/main/CONTRIBUTING.md) to make sure you have smooth experience contributing to OpenAssistantGPT SDK.

 ## Authors